 Response: Marine mammal sightings data shown on Environmental Impact Statement (EIS) Figures 5.2.14 (Total Mysticete Sightings), 5.2.15 (Total Odontocete Sightings), and 5.2.20 (Seal Sightings) present data from 1911 to 2013 made available to Stantec by Fisheries and Oceans Canada (DFO) at the time of EIS preparation.
-Marine mammal sightings from the 2013 Shelburne Basin Venture 3D Seismic Survey are displayed on Figure 5.2.1.6 and sightings from the 2014 Tangier 3D Seismic Survey are displayed on Figures 5.2.17 and 5.2.18.
+Marine mammal sightings from the 2013 Shelburne Basin Venture 3D Seismic Survey are displayed on Figure 5.2.17 and 5.2.18.